nataliiasolomchak21/moviegeek-booking/README.md

 ![Profile page (without bookings)](documentation/readme_files/profile-without-bookings-feature.png)
 </details>

-The Profile page without bookings includes the text with "No bookings yet" and "Book a Movie" button that gives the user an ability to book a movie.
+The Profile page without bookings includes the text with "No bookings yet" and "Book a Movie" button that gives the user the ability to book a movie.

 #### Edit booking
 <details><summary><b>Edit booking</b></summary>